SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-templates.md

 You select your Document library in Admin: ​

 * Default is SuperOffice document library, and you can change that to SharePoint​.
-* When you are configuring your new document library, Admin will show an intermediate state. ​
+* When you are configuring your new document library, Admin will show an intermediate state.​
 * When you are finished and have confirmed that you will use SharePoint, the state in Admin changes to Microsoft SharePoint Online.

 > [!NOTE]